 The fact is, we cannot conceive a spirit world.
-It raises so many questions that the whole concept becomes laughable - sheer pleasure for the atheist, who can ignore his own blinkered vision by poking fun at the blinkered vision of others.
+It raises so many questions that the whole concept becomes laughable - sheer pleasure for the atheist, who can ignore his own blinkered vision by dismissing the blinkered vision of others.
 And yet...we are still faced with the need (a) to discredit every single spirit tale, report, communication, sighting, and (b) to identify what it is that gives us life.
 We always come back to the problem of origins, and if we are unable to share the blind, unreasoning and unreasonable faith of the theist or the atheist, we must consider the alternatives.

 Is there a scenario that can encompass all the ghost stories and yet at the same time remove all the problems associated with the spirit world - what will be our identity, how do spirits pass the time, where does the animal world fit in, etc.?
 A lot of ghost stories concern spirits that cannot "rest".
 This at least gives us one way out of our dilemma.
 If rest is the problem, then death is the solution.
 The dreamless sleep of death is the perfect rest and provides the perfect peace beyond all understanding.
+(One form of Buddhism which blames most of our ills on our human cravings sets us the goal of losing our "self" in order to achieve this perfect peace.
+Taken to its logical extremes, the ideal course of action would seem to be suicide!)
 And so maybe the vast majority of spirits (remember, I use the word only to describe the unknown spark that gives us life) die with their bodies.
 The current is switched off.
 But maybe in some cases, it lingers for a while, independently of the dead body.
 Just as the amputated limb continues to hurt, maybe the spirit hurts too.
 Maybe the death of the spirit is a loss of the will to live (= the desire to rest), but the will to live survives in those who for whatever reason feel they need to go on: to right a wrong, to contact the living, to find out what happens next.

-Another possibility with regard to ghosts lies with the observer: as we have seen, light waves theoretically go on for ever, and so perhaps the observer is able to shift his position in time/space, and latch onto the ongoing waves, "seeing" the past.
+Another possibility with regard to ghosts lies with the observer: as we have seen, light waves theoretically go on for ever, and so perhaps the observer is able to shift his or her position in time/space, and latch onto the ongoing waves, "seeing" the past.
 This doesn't explain the medium's contact with the dead, who send messages to the living, but the ability - conscious or otherwise - to move onto another wavelength would be a common feature between the two sets of claims.
 This may even be on a par with the ability of animals to perceive things that humans can't perceive.
 We know for a fact that there are, for instance, sounds beyond our hearing, and there are innumerable verified tales of animals sensing danger long before we do.
 Perhaps in some people there is the same heightened sensitivity to the "waves", the "vibes", or whatever you want to call them.